-$$F{\text{Total}} = 1 + \frac{F{\text{receiver}} - 1}{G{\text{TM}}};$$ (2)
+$$F{\text{Total}} = 1 + \frac{F{\text{receiver}} - 1}{G{\text{TM}}},\tag{2}$$

-To obtain an impression of how significant this can be, consider the circuit in Fig. 2a as an example of a typical MR receive channel.
-The circuit uses the LMH6629 low-noise amplifier from Texas Instruments® in a non-inverting topology.
+- To obtain an impression of how significant this can be, consider the circuit in figure 2a as an example of a typical MR receive channel.
+The circuit uses the LMH6629 low noise amplifier from Texas Instruments® in a non-inverting topology.
 The operation frequency of the circuit is arbitrarily set to 500 MHz and the T&M capacitors are assumed to be noiseless.
 The circuit was simulated using the Advanced Design System software (ADS) to explore the effect that T&M the NMR coil will have on the overall signal-to-noise ratio.
-Figure 2b shows the voltage amplification, $G{\text{TM}} = |v_v/v{\text{NMR}}|$, due to T&M, while Fig. 2c demonstrates the ratio of the output SNR with T&M, to that without T&M, for different values of the coil's AC resistance.
+Figure 2b shows the voltage amplification, $G{TM} = |v_y/v{NMR}|$ , due to T&M, while figure 2c demonstrates the ratio of the output SNR with T&M, to that without T&M, for different values of the coil's AC resistance. - 80 demonstrates the ratio of the output SNR with T&M, to that without T&M, for different values of the coil's AC resistance.
 The latter figure clearly shows how T&M can significantly enhance the SNR.
 The enhancement falls off as the coil's noise increases.
-For a coil with a relatively high AC resistance of, say 5Ω , T&M still results
+For a coil with a relatively high AC resistance of, say 5 Ω, T&M still results in an SNR enhancement by a factor of more than 2.
+Thus improper T&M results not only in an inefficient power transfer during transmission, but also in an increase in the NF during reception, leading to a severe loss of sensitivity.